dockstore/dockstore/README.md

 If you maven build in the root directory this will build not only the web service but the client tool:

     mvn clean install

+If you have access to our confidential data package for extended testing, you can activate that profile via

+    mvn clean install -Pconfidential-tests

 As a pre-requisite, you will need to have postgres installed and setup with the database user specified in .travis.yml.